uutzinger/PythonPromptEngineering/Readme.md

 ## Audio Processing

 1) Ask your AI agent to create a sin wave at 1000Hz, display it in a graph with matplotlib and play it over the speakers of your computer.
 It's possible you need to tell it what computer you are using so that it can use the appropriate library for audio playback.
+For Windows it would be wave and you already have that package installed.
+Wave does not install on Mac and AI will help you select the right one.

 <a href="./Example_Sinewave.png" target="_blank"> <img src="./Example_Sinewave.png" width="600"> </a>

-2) Ask it to plot the power spectrum of your signal and to use logarithmic scale on the y axis so it displays deciBel.
+2) Ask it to plot the power spectrum of your signal and to use logarithmic scale on the y axis so it displays deci Bel (dB).
 I sometimes need to look up the definition for dB.
-If you don't know it perhaps you want to ask what its used for.
+If you don't know it, perhaps you want to ask what its used for.

 <a href="./Example_Power.png" target="_blank"> <img src="./Example_Power.png" width="600"> </a>